 A note on why some 'souls' evade discovery: Think about it; there's little entertainment for the majority.
 One game everyone really gets into is to hide while we seek.
-They hold real still, and don't give each other up; hilarious watching us bumble about with growing frustration.
+They hold real still and don't give each other up, hilarious watching us bumble about with growing frustration.
 Using nicknames, omitting dates, or the ultimate - not paying for their marker!

 Earliest ancestors Philadelphia 1697 on my father's side - My mother's side arrives in 1749 & 1751.
 Latest kin here by 1777.

 In 1685 a Strode grandfather helped Monmouth's attempt to overthrow James II; and in 1745 another grandpa, this time a Grant, marched with Charles Stuart against George II - both causes failed utterly.
 Strode's son lost his purchase in England and fled eventually to Philadelphia (aboard a misnamed vessel in which he and his wife perished and his orphans prospered).

 The strappan Sawney was transported, indentured, got a pass - then joined the opportunistic hoards flooding through Cumberland Gap.

 Or not.
 That whole pack has enough romantic burnishing to fill several Janice Holt Giles novels.

 I'm NOT related to Daniel Boone of pioneer fame - I'm related to two of his sisters (5th great-grandmothers - Mary's grandson, Luke, wed Elizabeth's granddaughter, Mary Sanders).

 I'm NOT related to Gen. John J. Pershing - but his uncle, J.S.
 Pershing (by another wife of our common sire, J.M.
 Pershing) is my great-grandfather.